Simple ingredients come together in a snap in this mild but flavorful fish entree the whole family will enjoy!

 I think most of us are thrilled to discover a new fast and easy recipe that tastes great, right?
 The following fish dish is a busy night favorite in our house.
 The three-ingredient topping can be mixed up in a minute and the actual bake time is brief.

 Although I have traditionally made the topping with olive oil, more recently I have used avocado oil.
-A relative newcomer to grocery store aisles, this heart-healthy oil boasts a mild yet appealing flavor, a smoke point of 500 degrees, and may be used just like olive oil.
+A relative newcomer to grocery store aisles, this heart-healthy oil boasts a mild yet appealing flavor, a smoke point of 500 degrees F, and may be used just like olive oil.

-As there has been concern in the news recently about high levels of processing in a variety of cooking oils, I thought it might be helpful to link into a list of frequently asked questions along with the answers.
-The brand of avocado oil that I have enjoyed for some time now is Chosen Foods.
-This company cold presses its avocado oil without the use of harmful chemicals, and I think this is apparent in the taste.
+The brand of avocado oil I have enjoyed for some time now is Chosen Foods.
+This company cold presses its avocado oil without the use of harmful chemicals.

 - ½ cup grated Parmesan cheese